- Continue Reading

 Step-by-Step Guide to Seal Your Home

-Every weather change brings about adverse effects on certain pests.
-For instance, cockroaches, rats, spiders and houseflies tend to seek refuge in homes during winter to escape the harsh weather outside.
+Every weather change brings about adverse effects of certain pests.
+For instance, cockroaches, rats, spiders, and houseflies tend to seek refuge in homes during winter to escape the harsh weather outside.

 The availability of food sources in your house also attracts insects and other pests.
 Pests take advantage of even the tiniest crack, gap or hole to gain access to your indoor space.

 Therefore, the first thing that you should do to address a household pest problem is to ensure that all cracks, gaps and holes in the exterior walls of your building are properly sealed, irrespective of how big or small they are.

 “A cockroach can force its way into your building through a hole with a size smaller than a credit card’s width.
 Although it looks large, mice can enter your house through a dime-size hole.”

 It is paramount to ensure that you have all the tools and items needed for sealing the voids before starting to look for possible pest entrances.